 When you retire or when you leave a company, you can take that after-tax 401(k) money and put it in a Roth IRA where you can continue to grow wealth.

-Here’s the drawback—any of your contributions above $19,500 are not tax-deductible.
-But it does allow you to invest a lot more every year.
 Before you go with the taxable 401(k) contributions, make sure you max out your other tax-favored accounts, like the IRA or Roth IRA.
+Here’s a quick recap of the pros and cons of after-tax 401(k) contributions.

-A lot of people think that once you’ve maxed out your contributions to tax-favored plans like a 401(k), 403(b) or IRA, you can’t invest anything else.
-That’s not true.
-You can actually open a taxable investing account with a bank or brokerage firm directly, and you can even set up automatic withdrawals from your bank into that investment account each month.
+You can open a taxable investing account with a bank or brokerage firm directly.
+And you can even set up automatic withdrawals from your bank into that investment account each month.

-- Flexibility.
-You can take money out at any time for any purpose without having to pay income taxes or penalties.
-You will have to pay short- or long-term capital gains taxes.
+- Flexibility: You can take money out at any time for any purpose without having to pay income taxes or penalties.
 This flexibility is important if you want to retire early and need an income stream.

-- Liability.
-Investments made in a 401(k) (and other similar accounts) are protected from a lawsuit.
+- Liability: Investments made in a 401(k) (and other similar accounts) are protected from a lawsuit.
 That’s not the case with a taxable account.
 That’s why you need umbrella insurance.
-If you’re a high-income earner, you need an umbrella policy anyway.

 Another investment option many people choose is real estate.
 This kind of investment is the most hands-on and time-consuming of your investing options.
 I wouldn’t recommend real estate unless you have a real passion for it.
 Before you buy, do your homework.
 Talk to people who’ve done it.
 They’ll tell you what it’s really like.